Gerald McBoing-Boing: The Gerald McBoing-Boing Show (1956–57)

+TV specials

-A character similar to Gerald McBoing-Boing appeared as Tiny Tim in the 1962 TV special Mr. Magoo's Christmas Carol, now as a speaking character.
-A bonus feature of the 2001 Mr. Magoo's Christmas Carol DVD features Gerald McBoing-Boing being babysat by the nearsighted Magoo, also a UPA character.
-The short is titled "Magoo Meets McBoing-Boing".
+A character similar to Gerald McBoing-Boing appeared as Tiny Tim in the 1962 TV special Mr. Magoo's Christmas Carol as a speaking character.

 Gerald McBoing-Boing (2005–2007)

-A series based on the original cartoon started airing on Cartoon Network (United States) on August 22, 2005, as part of their short-lived Tickle-U programming block, and aired on Teletoon/Télétoon (Canada) on August 29 the same year.
-It uses the same basic art style as the original except more detailed: each 11-minute episode features a series of vignettes with Gerald, of which the "fantasy tales" are done in Seussian rhyme.
+A series based on the original cartoon started airing on Cartoon Network (United States) on August 22, 2005, as part of its short-lived Tickle-U programming block, and aired on Teletoon/Télétoon (Canada) on August 29 the same year.
+It uses the same basic art style as the original but more detailed: each 11-minute episode features a series of vignettes with Gerald, of which the "fantasy tales" are done in Seussian rhyme.
 Sound checks, gags, and "real-life" portions of the show are also included.
 It was also broadcast on ABC in Australia.

-Gerald still only makes sounds (but is praised for it instead), but now has two speaking friends, Janine and Jacob, as well as a dog named Burp, who only burps.
-Gerald's parents (names unknown) complete the regular cast, although his mother has black hair in this series instead of blonde.
+Gerald still only makes sounds (but is praised for it instead), but now has two speaking friends, Janine and Jacob, as well as a dog, Burp, who only burps.
+Gerald's parents complete the regular cast, although his mother has black hair in this series instead of blonde.
 The series was produced in Canada by Cookie Jar Entertainment, and directed by Robin Budd and story edited/written by John Derevlany.
 The animation was done by Mercury Filmworks in Ottawa.

 In print

-A children's picture book illustrated by Mel Crawford was published by Simon & Schuster in 1952 and as of 2024 was still in print in multiple formats.
+A children's picture book illustrated by Mel Crawford was published by Simon & Schuster in 1952.

-Crawford also illustrated a comic book adaptation of the story for the first issue of the Dell Comics series Gerald McBoing-Boing and the Nearsighted Mr. Magoo, also in 1952.
+Also in 1952, Crawford illustrated a comic book adaptation of the story for the first issue of the Dell Comics series Gerald McBoing-Boing and the Nearsighted Mr. Magoo.
 Further adventures of the character were portrayed in four more issues of the series published through 1953.